January 19th is considered to be the day that most of those fitness resolutions finally come to an abrupt end.

 So, when a new fitness regime starts to fall flat, it’s easy to throw the towel in when there’s no-one to be accountable to.

-If you need a little motivation, try out one of our 100 fitness classes a week.
-From mind and body session such as yoga, pilates and tai chi, to dance inspired zumba, calorie burning body pump and the latest immersive cycling experience from Les Mills.
+If you need a little motivation, try out one of our 400+ fitness classes a month.
+From mind and body sessions such as yoga, pilates and tai chi, to dance inspired zumba, calorie burning body pump and the latest immersive cycling experience from Les Mills.
 There's something for everyone.
 Plus, working out with others is a great way to maintain your healthy new lifestyle.

 Lack Of Fun